KosmosFramework/7es_testing/README.md

 **Mathematical Formalization**: Expressed as S = (I, O, P, C, F, N, E) with complexity metrics and evolutionary potential calculations.

 ### Democratic Access to Systems Understanding
-**No Special Training Required**: The framework is specifically designed so anyone can start using it immediately with systems they encounter daily.
+**No Special Training Required**: The 7ES testing methodology is specifically designed so that anyone can start using it immediately with systems they encounter daily.

 **Three Learning Paths Available**:
 - **Path A (Everyone)**: 1-3 hours, no background needed - understand your school, workplace, or community systems